patriotnewsactivism/American-Injustice/sentencing-2026/prepared_allocution_2026-08-07.md

 **Case:** United States v.
 Matthew Oliver Reardon, 6:25-CR-00227
 **Source:** User-supplied 29-page PDF, `cd236cf3e_ALLOCUTION_large_print.pdf`
-**Status:** PREPARED TEXT.
-This is not a substitute for the livestream or official court transcript when establishing what was actually spoken.
-Line breaks have been normalized for readability; wording is preserved except for obvious PDF character-encoding artifacts.

-> [Stand.
-Face the judge.
-Hands at your sides or on the podium.
-Do not pace.
-Speak slowly.
-Breathe between paragraphs.
-Target length: ~19-20 minutes.]

 Your Honor, my name is Matthew Oliver Reardon.
 I am a United States Marine Corps veteran.
 I am an independent journalist.
 I am the founder and publisher of We The People News.
 I stand before you convicted of a petty offense — obstructing the entrance to this building.
 The maximum statutory sentence is thirty days.